 - Even though the emphasis of the Non-GMO Project is on testing of single-ingredient products early in the production chain, multi-ingredient and/or highly-processed products may (and likely will) be tested anywhere in the production chain by any participant or by the Project’s own surveillance testing program.

-- Variance #7 to the Non-GMO Project Standard allows for inputs to be verified as compliant with the Standard based on testing alone at any stage of the production chain if
+- The Standard allows for inputs to be verified as compliant with the Standard based on testing alone at any stage of the production chain if

 - PCR testing indicates that the GMO content of the input in question is below the relevant action threshold set by the Standard; and